Running a single test suite/spec in Jasmine

 });

 So here you go.
-If you need to run a single suite/spec, you can quickly do so by using fdescribe
+If you need to run a single test suite/spec, you can quickly do so by using fdescribe

 and fit